Reading: Vocabulary in Context: B1 Lesson 1: Inferring Meaning of Unfamiliar Vocabulary from Contextual Clues (synonyms, antonyms, examples)

 Reading: Vocabulary in Context

-B1 Lesson 1: Inferring Meaning of Unfamiliar Vocabulary from Contextual Clues (synonyms, antonyms, examples)
+B1 Lesson 1: Inferring Meaning from Context Clues

-A synonym3 is a word that means the same or nearly the same as another word.
-Sometimes a sentence gives you a synonym to explain a new word.
-Look for signal phrases like `in other words`, `that is`, or a simple `or`.
+A sentence might explain a new word by using a synonym.
+Look for signal phrases like `in other words`, `that is`, or `or`.

-Example: The view from the top of Bokor Mountain was spectacular; in other words, it was amazing and beautiful to see.
+The view from Bokor Mountain was spectacular; in other words, it was amazing and beautiful to see.

 Analysis: The signal phrase "in other words" tells us that "amazing and beautiful" is the meaning of spectacular.

-An antonym4 is a word that means the opposite of another word.
-A sentence might use an antonym to show a contrast.
+A sentence might show a contrast to explain a new word.
 Look for signal words like `but`, `unlike`, `however`.

-Analysis: The signal word "but" shows a contrast.
+Analysis: "But" signals a contrast.
 If the father's feeling is "pleasant," then repulsive must mean the opposite: unpleasant or disgusting.

-Sometimes a sentence gives you examples5 to help you understand a general word.
-Look for signal words like `such as`, `for example`, `like`, `including`.
+A sentence can give examples to help you understand a general word.
+Look for signal words like `such as`, `for example`, `including`.

-Analysis: The signal phrase "such as" introduces a list of examples.
-Water buffalo, monkeys, snakes, and birds are all animals.
+Analysis: "Such as" introduces a list of examples (all animals).
 Therefore, fauna means the animals of a region.

-Use the context clues to infer the meaning of the bold word.
+Use the context clues to infer the meaning of the bolded word in each sentence.

 1. The old French buildings in Kampot are surprisingly durable; in fact, many have remained strong and in good condition for over a century.